 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor immediately if you experience any serious side effects.

 How do I buy Evorel Conti online?

 You can safely buy Evorel Conti online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Evorel Conti is the right medication for your medical condition.